vppmatt/react-labs/07 - Looping and Conditional Rendering.md

 2. In the songlist component **pass the addVote method** to the Song component using its' recordVote property.

-3. In the Song Component, **call the parent addVote method**, passing through the artist name.
+3. In the Song Component, **call the parent addVote method**, passing through the position in the array.
 Hint: You do not want the method to be executed when the component is rendered so take care in how you impelement this.

 ### End of section code
 This is a sample solution to the requirements - you may have other code present from previous exercises.